Zap058/newfile/README.md

 newfile
 =======

-Bash script for automatically creating new files from templates, as well as inserting software licences
+_Bash script for automatically creating new files from templates, as well as inserting software licences._

+This script creates new files from templates created by the user and prints them to STDOUT, which can then be appended or piped into a new file / elsewhere.
+Mainly to be used as a tool to quickly make new files with licences included and anything else the user may typically put in the file being created (for example, specific packages).

 NOTE: This script will likely stay a work-in-progress and will likely never be production-quality.
 Be warned.